senioritafit/senioritafit.github.io/workout_programs.md

   <div class="six columns">
     <h2>Personal Training</h2>

     Will design and implement personalized exercise and diet programs targeting specific conditions and concerns based on client history, goals, fitness assessments, and the NASM OPT model.
+Contact me for group personal training discounts!

     <ul>
       <li>Only at Vassar College</li>